Simonleek/P2/ReadMe.md

 query string allows user to submit string in the # of Words field, and error checking as such was not part of the requirement...
 Anyway, I have submitted a "Get" version of the code in my GitHub in case it is required.

+v2.0 > version number that is ready for presentation.
+Sept 28/2014

 ## Outside code
 Although XKCD_Pwd_logic.php has a string array that holds 10 words, the program will go to http://randomword.setgetgo.com/get.php to fetch for random word one at a time.